Aura Router

 }

-List of endpoint definitions to be loaded and managed by the router.
-All HTTP methods defined in the router are returned as HTTP route handlers and can be accessed based on your needs (see Type Inference).
+The endpoints parameter is a list of endpoint definitions to be loaded and managed by the router.
+All HTTP methods defined in the router are returned as HTTP route handlers and can be accessed based on specific needs (see Type Inference).

 import { createRouter, createEndpoint } from "@aura-stack/router"